photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - Provide meaningful error messages and logging where appropriate
 - Ensure graceful degradation when possible
 - Use print statements, logs, or temporary code to inspect program state during debugging

-## Testing Requirements:

-- **Test Frequently**: Run tests after each change to verify correctness
-- **Edge Cases**: Test boundary conditions and edge cases extensively
-- **Existing Tests**: Run existing tests if they are provided
-- **Additional Tests**: Write additional tests to ensure correctness
-- **Hidden Tests**: Remember there are hidden tests that must also pass before the solution is truly complete
-- **Rigorous Testing**: Failing to test code sufficiently rigorously is the NUMBER ONE failure mode

 # Advanced Implementation Protocol